strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 1. On the [Environments page](https://maverics.strata.io/environments), click the Local environment you created.
 2. Download the orchestrator appropriate for your operating system from the **Download orchestrator** section.
 Save this file to your local working directory, and [follow our instructions](https://docs.strata.io/set-up-maverics/configure-orchestrators) to install based on your operating system.
 3. Additionally, download the public key .pem file for your local environment from the section labeled **Download Public Key.** Save this to your local working directory.

+### Mac users

-4. Open the maverics.env file you downloaded earlier.
+Open the maverics.env file you downloaded earlier.

 ```bash
 export MAVERICS_RELOAD_CONFIG=true